THREADED HOLES-All the threaded holes on

 the rockers.

 The 71/72 head.
-This would be the 2nd series of commando head,. as a
+This would be the 2nd series of commando head,. as a standard

-standard 71and 72 small port they have original port size of
+71and 72 small port they have original port size of 28.5mm.

-have been ruined.
-The "BIRCO" on the right and the casting number faintly
+The "BIRCO" on the right and the casting number faintly visible on the left

-visible on the left side are negatives (depressions in the surface).
+side are negatives (depressions in the surface).

-A 71 head with a "rotated away from exhaust" big intake valve
+A 71 head with a "rotated away from exhaust" big intake valve Dunstall

-Dunstall conversion.
+conversion.
 It has 32 mm intake ports.
 The squish band being completely

 machined away.
 It was for use with a Dunstall 810 barrel kit and the R3